rowan-mcalpin/Recurse/README.md

 To download all release architectures, download `Recurse-[version].zip`

-Your browser or operating system might give you a warning about downloading things off of the web.
+**Your browser or operating system might give you a warning about downloading things off of the web.
 You can review the source code if you don't trust the software.
-Once you do so, please press `continue` or whatever similar button you see.
+Once you do so, please press `continue` or whatever similar button you see.**

 ### If you downloaded a zip
-Extract the `.zip` file.
+Extract the `.zip` file to your desktop or another directory.
+Launch the appropriate release by double clicking the `.exe` file.

+### If you downloaded an exe
-Once the `.exe` is downloaded, double-click it to run it.
+Once the `.exe` is downloaded, double click it to launch Recurse.

 ## Usage
-Currently (as of 06-17-2022), the keyboard shortcuts are as follows:
+Currently (as of 07-16-2022), the keyboard shortcuts are as follows:

 |Key|Function|
 |---|---|